 click to hear audio Kevin Turner on the Breakfast Show from Caroline-558, 15th July 1986.
 This clip is taken from a recording shared on the Internet Radiocafé, now known as the Radiotrefpunt (radio meeting point) forum by Vincent.
 Our thanks to him (duration 4 minutes)

 John Tyler John Tyler was first heard on the ‘Caroline Overdrive’ rock service in the early hours of 24th August 1986, later moving to the Caroline-558 pop service as well.
 He had learnt his craft on a landbased pirate station and campus radio while a student at Hull University.
 John stayed with Caroline for a year (last show 15th August 1987).
 This was followed by a spell as DJ, commercial producer and eventually Manager of Contact 94 in Normandy, broadcasting to the Channel Islands, where he had the honour of being on-air when the gendarmes raided the studio.
 After working in advertising sales for LBC he returned to the air with Island FM in Guernsey, switching after a couple of years to BBC Radio Guernsey.
 Under his real name, Jon Myers, he then worked in sports broadcasting including time at Sportsmedia, Talk Radio (now Talksport), BBC Sport and various outlets including Ladbrokes and Turf TV which broadcast to betting shops, but, twenty years later, he returned to BBC Radio Guernsey.
 Sadly his second stay there was brief as he was diagnosed with pancreatic cancer.
 He died on Christmas Day 2015, aged 52.
 There are some clips of John/Jon on Radio Guernsey on the BBC website.
 Caroline colleague Kevin Turner says: “John was one of the great unsung heroes of the eighties era of Caroline.
 DJ, cook, mast-climber and stay-fixer.
 Plus an absolute joy to be on board with.
 Never a dull moment when ‘Tyler talks turkey’.”
 Tom Anderson posted on Facebook: “Another one gone far too soon.
 RIP Jon, a real genuine guy, a pleasure to have worked with you.”
 Jamie King wrote: “Cannot believe Jon has died at 52.
 He was so cool to hang out with on Radio Caroline, RIP.” and Steve Conway posted: “Apart from being a great music head, presenter, cook and mast-climber, he was a really friendly and easy to like guy, and was very kind to me when I was a newbie.
 A lovely guy, who lived too short a life.”
-John's death was reported in The Racing Post.
 (This photo of John in the Caroline Overdrive studio was kindly provided by the man himself.)

 click to hear audio John Tyler on ‘Caroline Overdrive’ from the evening of 3rd January 1987.
 This is an edited version of a recording shared on the Internet Radiocafé, now known as the Radiotrefpunt (radio meeting point) forum by Vincent.
 Our thanks to him (duration 4 minutes 28 seconds)